dhaneshnm/dhaneshnm.github.io/src/pages/blog/big-ball-of-mud.md

 heroImage: "/placeholder-hero.jpg"
 ---

-<a href='http://www.laputan.org/mud/mud.html#BigBallOfMud' target="_blank">Big Ball of mud</a> is paper by Brian Foote and Joseph Yoder.
-It came out all most 30 years ago, but most of the content still seemm to be very relevent.
-The architecture or lack of it in a software and how and whay that happens.
+<a href='http://www.laputan.org/mud/mud.html#BigBallOfMud' target="_blank">Big Ball of mud</a> is a paper by Brian Foote and Joseph Yoder.
+It came out all most 30 years ago, but most of the content seem to be still very relevent.
+It deals with the architecture or lack of it in a software system and how and why that happens.

 Here are some notes from the paper.